RandyBoBandy92/randyportfolio/public/markdown/fetch/fetch.md

 # Project Overview

 A fully functional e-commerce website for a fictitious dog walking company.
 I took the role of project coordinator in a team of 4.
+Built on WordPress using Woo-Commerce.

 ## Requirements